pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

 * duplication of messages
 * deadlocks and other forms of wait-forever conditions

-Race conditions on wake-up events won't cause loss or duplications of messages, since this is guaranteed by the queue model; they can however cause deadlocks, where a consumer is left waiting forever for an event that may never arrive
+Race conditions on wake-up events won't cause loss or duplication of messages, since this is guaranteed by the queue model; they can however cause deadlocks, where a consumer is left waiting forever for an event that may never arrive

 One way to remove this problem is to add a timeout and a poll loop: in the absence of events, the consumer will fallback into a poll